Aix-Marseille University: Academic profile

 Aix-Marseille University enrolls about 80,000 students, including more than 10,000 international students from 128 different countries.
-The university, with its wide range of general and vocational courses including 600 degree courses, offers teaching in fields as varied as the Arts, Social Sciences, Health, Sport and Economics, Law and Political Sciences, Applied Economics and Management, and Exact Sciences such as Mathematics, Data-processing, Physical Sciences, Astrophysical Sciences, Chemistry and Biology.
-Its 132 recognized research units and 21 faculties make it a centre of international excellence in social and natural sciences.
-With more than 500 international agreements, the university participates in the creation of European area of education and research and in the development of mobility.
-A policy in the direction of Asian countries has led to increase its enrollments of excellent international students.
-Programmes in French and/or English have been organized in order to favour the welcome and the integration of international students, in particular thanks to the presence within the university of the University Service of French as a Foreign Language (SUFLE).
-Its predecessor, the Institute of French Studies for Foreign Students (Institut d'Etudes Françaises Pour Etudiants Etrangers (IEFEE)) was founded in 1953 and was regarded as one of the best French-language teaching centres in the country.
+The university provides general and vocational courses, including 600 degree programs across various fields such as the Arts, Social Sciences, Health, Sport, Economics, Law, Political Sciences, Applied Economics, Management, and Exact Sciences like Mathematics, Data-processing, Physical Sciences, Astrophysical Sciences, Chemistry, and Biology.
+With 132 recognized research units and 21 faculties, it particularly concentrates on social and natural sciences.
+The university engages in the establishment of a European education and research area through over 500 international agreements and promotes mobility development.
+A policy targeted at Asian countries has resulted in an increase in enrolments of excellent international students.
+Programs in French and/or English have been arranged to enhance the welcome and integration of international students, particularly through the University Service of French as a Foreign Language (SUFLE).
+Its predecessor, the Institute of French Studies for Foreign Students (Institut d'Etudes Françaises Pour Etudiants Etrangers (IEFEE)) was founded in 1953 and was considered one of the premier French-language teaching centers in the country.
 About a thousand students from 65 countries attend the SUFLE throughout the academic year.
-It is also a notable centre for teachers of French as a foreign language, and its function is to provide training and perfecting of linguistic abilities in French as a scientific and cultural means of communication.
+It also serves as an important center for teachers of French for international learners, aimed at providing education and honing French linguistic capabilities as a tool for scientific and cultural communication.
 According to Harvard University's website, the university is "one of the most distinguished in France, second only to the University of Paris in the areas of French literature, history, and linguistics".

 The university's library system comprises 59 libraries, with 662,000 volumes, 20,000 online periodical titles, and thousands of digital resources, making it one of the largest and most diverse academic library systems in France.
 The overall area occupied by the libraries is equal to 37,056 m2, including 19,703 m2 public access space.
 The libraries offer 49.2 kilometers of open-stacks shelving and 4,219 seats for student study.
 In addition, there are 487 computer workstations, which are available to the public for research purposes.